 If it’s not moving, monogram it, right?!
 I’ve been on a little bit of a crazy monogram/glitter kick lately, and these DIY glass glitter ornaments are hands down my favorite holiday project so far.
 They’re so gorgeous, and they look like they take hours to make, even though the process is so quick and simple!
 I’ve actually been wanting to make a batch of DIY glitter ornaments for the past few years, but I had no idea how to handle the monogram component.
 Enter: Cricut Explore Air 2.
 This machine, y’all– I tell you what.
 It can do some incredible things, including Cricut monograms!
 Keep reading to learn how to make glitter ornaments with polycrylic and how to make monograms on the Cricut!

 - Cricut Explore Air 2 (or any other comparable smart cutting device)

-- Vinyl (I found this amazing budget brand on Amazon, and I don’t think I’ll ever go back to Cricut vinyl)
+- Permanent Craft Vinyl (I found this amazing budget brand on Amazon, but I still love my Cricut vinyl)

 - Large clear plastic or glass ornaments (I found mine on sale at Michaels)

 - Extra fine glitter (I used Sulyn, which is available at Walmart, Michaels, and Amazon)

 - Hot glue gun